JujuAdams/Bento/docs/2.3/Topic-Input-Library.md

 We also map `INPUT_VERB.UI_CANCEL` to `vk_escape` when using a mouse and/or keyboard.
 We can still use keyboard hotkeys even if we're using `BENTO_MODE_MOUSE`. `INPUT_VERB.UI_ACCEPT` is further mapped to `vk_space`.
 However, this mapping is only revelant if you've decided `INPUT_KBM` maps to `BENTO_MODE_KEYBOARD`. `INPUT_VERB.UI_ACCEPT` is otherwise ignored when using the mouse input mode.

 Finally, we define a cluster.
-This cluster presumes you're using standard Input directional verbs.
+This cluster presumes you're using standard Input navigation verbs.
 If not, you'll need to make the necessary adjustments to the verb names.

 ```gml
 /// __InputConfigVerbs